 4. Decrease your energy consumption.

-Changing light bulbs to CFLs works, although there are concerns about the mercury in the bulbs.
+Changing light bulbs to LEDs or CFLs works, although some have concerns about the mercury in the CFL bulbs.
 But there’s more you can do.

 Consider plugging your television, stereo and such into a power strip, so that you can shut them down completely when you turn them off.
 These can use a significant amount of “ghost power”.
 But you will want to consider, if you have TiVo or a similar service, finding a way to allow that to have a different power strip so you can leave it on if it is going to be recording while you aren’t watching television.